sealeelike/XIPUAI-to-openAI-compatible-API/README.md

 Each time a new token is fetched, it overwrites the old one.

 ---

+### expire.py
+Use base64 to decode the JWT_TOKEN in the `.env` directory to obtain relevant information.
+This is only used for exploration and does not affect the actual use effect.

+---
 ### adapter.py

 When a desktop client (like Cherry Studio) sends a chat request to our adapter, the following sequence of events unfolds: